tgirke/rcf/index.md

 ---
 layout: page
-title: High Performance Computing Center
+title: High-Performance Computing Center
 permalink: index.html
 ---

 ## Welcome

-Welcome to the website of the High Performance Computing Center (HPCC).
+Welcome to the website of the High -Performance Computing Center (HPCC).
 The site provides an overview about the HPC resources and services provided by our center.

 ## Services